Glaucoma in dogs: treatment, symptoms and more

 Primary Glaucoma fits its description well: it’s caused by genetic predisposition, and does not happen as a result of any pre-existing conditions.

 Secondary Glaucoma is much more common.
-This is Glaucoma caused by other injuries or infections, such as Conjunctivitis.
+This is Glaucoma caused by other injuries or infections, such as Conjunctivitis (also known as pink eye).
 If a perfectly healthy dog were to sustain an eye injury or suffer an eye infection, their risk of Glaucoma would be a lot greater.

 Canine Glaucoma can be caused by:

 - The eye’s filtration angles failing to develop properly, which stops proper drainage

 - The lens slipping out of its normal position

 - The surrounding tissue becoming inflamed (perhaps due to infection)